j-sieben/PIT/Doc/installing_pit.md

 Here's an example on how to install the supporting APEX application:

 ```
+rem always make sure that the console is set to UTF-8
+set nls_lang=AMERICAN_AMERICA.AL32UTF8

+rem switch to the directory where you copied the git repository to
 cd C:\temp\PIT\PIT
 sqlplus <sys_credentials> as sysdba
 SQL> @pit_install_apex PIT_USER DEV_TOOLS PIT 123 AMERICAN
 ```

-Installing the supporting APEX application encloses the installation of a PIT client for that user.
-Should the `APEX_USER` match the owner name of PIT, no client installation takes place, as the APEX application is allowed to access all necessary database objects anyway.
+Installing the supporting APEX application encloses the installation of a `PIT` client for that user.
+Should the `APEX_USER` match the owner name of `PIT`, no client installation takes place, as the APEX application is allowed to access all necessary database objects anyway.

 ## Uninstalling the supporting APEX application
 To uninstall the supporting APEX application, call `pit_uninstall_apex` with a total of  four parameters:

-- `PIT_OWNER`: database user who own PIT
+- `PIT_OWNER`: database user who own `PIT`
-- `APEX_USER`: database user who owns PIT_UI (Schema of the APEX-Workspace you install into)
+- `APEX_USER`: database user who owns `PIT_UI` (Schema of the APEX-Workspace you install into)
 - `APEX_WORKSPACE`: Name of the APEX workspace
 - `ALIAS`: Alias name of the APEX-application.

 Here's a sample deinstallation script:

 ```
-cd C:\temp\PIT
+cd C:\temp\PIT\PIT
 sqlplus <sys_credentials> as sysdba
 SQL> @pit_uninstall_apex PIT_OWNER PIT_USER DEV_TOOLS PIT
 ```
-Deinstalling the supporting APEX application will deinstall the PIT client for that user, too.
-So if you don't want to use the supprting apex application anymore but want to have access to PIT, install a PIT client after deinstalling the supporting APEX application.
+Deinstalling the supporting APEX application will deinstall the `PIT` client for that user, too.
+So if you don't want to use the supprting apex application anymore but want to have access to `PIT`, install a `PIT` client after deinstalling the supporting APEX application.